Department of Modern and Classical Language Studies

 Kent State University student Mallory Woods, who is currently studying in Florence, Italy, has been awarded the prestigious Fulbright English Teaching Award.
 (Photo credit: Stefano Passerini)

-Honors student selected for English Teaching Assistant Award in Ecuador In an impressive close to her undergraduate career, Kent State University Honors College senior Mallory Woods was recently awarded the prestigious Fulbright English Teaching Assistant (ETA) award.
-A native of Fairview, Pennsylvania, Woods is completing a major...
+In an impressive close to her undergraduate career, Kent State University Honors College senior Mallory Woods was recently awarded the prestigious Fulbright English Teaching Award (ETA).
+A native of Fairview, Pennsylvania, Woods is completing a major in translation with a Spanish concentration and minors in economics and Italian studies while also finishing a certificate program in teaching English as a foreign language.

 Photos of the We the People display in downtown Cuyahoga Falls